 The problem is related to a software bug or, less frequently, an issue in documentation, recommended configuration, or other artefact for which the particular Product Team is responsible.
 In this case, the problem is thoroughly described, precise conditions to reproduce it are given if possible, and hints on the affected sub-components, libraries, functionalities in the code are provided eventually.
 Then the ticket is reassigned to the appropriate 3rd line support unit of the responsible Product Team.

 In the rare case DMSU can’t proceed with the ticket analysis due to lack of expertise, the ticket is reassigned to the Product Team unit as is.
-However, this happens in a negligible fraction of tickets only.
+However, this only concerns a negligible fraction of tickets.

 Ticket oversight and followup